 After a long summer of energetically producing show after show of spectacular flowers, fruits, and foliage, by August things are beginning to slow down a bit in the garden.
 However, Mother Nature thought ahead to just this moment and gave us some shrubs that hit their zenith this month.
 (And, with fall planting just around the corner, now’s the time to take stock of the garden and with an eye toward spots that need a bit of late summer interest.)

 To get you started we asked Monrovia craftsman Kerry Fogerty (who’s based in our Dayton, OR nursery) to give us her picks for 5 shrubs that look great in August in the Northwest.
 Here’s what she told us!

-(Your’s is a large region with both cold and temperate areas.
-You might want to check out the 5 shrub posts for other regions to get even more ideas:
+(If yours is a large region with both cold and temperate areas, you might want to check out the 5 shrub posts for other regions to get even more ideas:

 Compact, mounding shrub with dense, fragrant, silver-gray foliage and deep purplish blue flowers that attract butterflies to the garden over a long blooming season.
 Valued for late summer to fall flowers, when little else is in bloom.Up to 2 ft. tall and wide.
 Zone: 5 – 9

 Reblooming azaleas are magical in the garden.
 Flowers appear in April, rebloom in July and continue through fall until hard frost.
 Even high summer temps don’t inhibit late season flowers.
 Up to 4 ft. tall and wide.
 Zone: 6 – 9